 The major problem with the new Batsuit is the color - it's just too dark!
 Yes, Batman is a creature of the night, but you still need contrast to make the design work.
 With no oval around the batsymbol and no trunks to break up all that grey, any time he loses the belt he ends up looking like a Ghostbuster or something.
 Clearly recognizing this problem, Mattel painted some subtle highlights on the folds of his cape, so at least he's not totally dark.
 It only shows up strongly under a harsh light (one about as bright as, say, the flash from a camera), which is why we toned it down in all the other photos.
 It is there, though, make no mistake.

 The DC All-Stars line forgoes things like "accessories" and "Build-A-Figures" and "being carried in stores," but the articulation is still the same as ever.
-The torso hinge seems slightly restricted, however - it's not that any of the outer surface is getting in the way, so there much be something inside the torso that's preventing the figure from moving as far as he should.
+The torso hinge seems slightly restricted, however - it's not that any of the outer surface is getting in the way, so there must be something inside the torso that's preventing the figure from moving as far as he should.
 That sounds stupid when you say it, but then you remember that Mattel has a history of doing exactly that with their MOTU Classics and you begin to wonder.

 DC Direct made a New 52 Batman of their own, but while the sculpt was truer to the comics, the articulation was crummy.
 This is a nice, new Batman, we just really wish he came with a batarang or something - and that you could find him at retail.